scabbypython/AutoMills/README.md

 # AutoMills

-I figured out the minute to hour thing however we may not need it.

-Full walkthrough:

-Track rain events (5 minute), blocks are unique events.
-If uniques events are more than 6 hours check temp

-Temp is derived from the average of the the min/max of that uniques period

-Use the average temp per unique event with unique event duration and print Mills Table result.

-I am currently working on the "together.py" script to see if I can put it all together.
+The 'together.py' script is the latest iteration of the full working script, it seems to be applying the appropriate labels to the Mills Table results

+- needs to be checked to see if it is really doing what we want (can we visualize this somehow?)
+- need to remove all values not giving results

-I am using this Mill's table as it is in farenheight:  https://extension.psu.edu/tree-fruit-disease-an-apple-scab-review
+I am using this Mill's table as it is in farenheight with a minor change to add a missing temeprature point:  https://extension.psu.edu/tree-fruit-disease-an-apple-scab-review

 This code is designed to implement the Mill's Apple Scab model on weather station data.